maralorn/taskwarrior-git-backend/README.md

 Note: If you used `task sync` (which would kind of defeat the purpos of this).
 You would need to run `taskwarrior-git save` after every sync.
 Or create an on-sync hook.

 Tipp: Create a taskwarrior subcommand that pulls, rebases/merges, pushes and loads in one step.
 TODO: Provide an example.

+## Help

+Run `taskwarrior-git --help`.

+Do not hesitate to contact me via issue, mail or at #haskell-taskwarrior in #freenode.